If you are unsure what to do in an emergency, phone us on the numbers below:

 Prolonged straining, a stuck or partially exposed kitten/puppy, or green discharge are all indicators of problems and veterinary assistance is needed.

-Most vets will give advice on the phone, but will need you to attend the surgery if any problems occur, especially as a caesarean may need to be carried out.
+Most vets will give advice on the phone, but will need you to attend the surgery if any problems occur, especially as a caesarean section may need to be carried out.

-This occurs particularly in middle aged, sedentary, and often overweight cats (but can occur in other species as well).
+This occurs particularly in middle aged, neutered male, sedentary, and often overweight cats (but can occur in other species as well).
 The signs to look out for are straining to urinate and not producing urine, small blood spots when trying to urinate and generally looking painful and off colour or very lethargic.
 It is caused by a plug of material getting lodged at the end of the penis, and if left untreated can be life threatening.